USC band

 Degree Progress can enter a two-for-one exception.

-To be eligible to graduate in a specific term: A student must complete ALL degree requirements on or before the last day of, and meet the administrative deadlines for, that term.
+To be eligible to graduate in a specific term, a student must complete ALL degree requirements by the administrative deadline for the expected term of graduation.

 Only first-time freshmen are eligible for Freshman Forgiveness.
 These students may repeat a maximum of three courses taken during the first two semesters at USC in which they received grades of D+ or below.
 Only the subsequent letter grade, even if lower, will be calculated in the grade point average.